The Biggest Threat to Your Youth Ministry - Dare 2 Share

 We need youth leaders who have pinned a map of their city above their desks and circled the high schools and middle schools on that map as a relentless reminder of the mission before them.

-We need youth leaders who are willing to knock at heaven’s door until their knuckles bleed, begging God for the teenagers in their city to be saved from a wasted life and a hopeless eternity.
+We need youth leaders who are willing to knock at Heavenā€™s door until their knuckles bleed, begging God for the teenagers in their city to be saved from a wasted life and a hopeless eternity.

-May the words of Jesus to the church of Ephesus ring relentlessly in our spiritual ears, “ I hold this against you: You have forsaken the love you had at first.
+ā€˜I hold this against you: You have forsaken the love you had at first.
 Consider how far you have fallen!
 Repent and do the things you did at first.
-If you do not repent, I will come to you and remove your lampstand from its place” Revelation 2:4,5.
+If you do not repent, I will come to you and remove your lampstand from its place.ā€™

-Run back to your first love (Jesus!)
+Run back to your first love (Jesus!).

-Change your way of thinking (Repent!)
+Change your way of thinking (repent!).

-Do the things you did at first (Pray, evangelize, disciple, repeat!)
+Do the things you did at first (pray, evangelize, disciple, repeat!).

-Ask God to stir a holy discontent in the depths of your soul until you puke out every drop of the bad kind of contentment.
+Ask God to stir a holy discontent in the depths of your soul until you drive out every drop of the bad kind of contentment.
 Go to your prayer closet and refuse to leave until your heart is re-broken for the lost.
 Then get the training you need to set the pace for reaching the lost and mobilizing your teenagers to join you in this great God-given quest.

+Download the free curriculum Takeoff to Touchdown to equip and invigorate your leaders, your students, and yourself.
 My prayer is that God will use this training to re-ignite a holy discontent in your soul for the next generation.

 related articles